kyleboas/tacticsjournal.com/_posts/2026/03/2026-03-24-tactics-journal-research-get-ahead-of-the-game.md

   </form>
 </div>

-The Tactics Journal research system does three things.
+Tactics Journal research does four things.

 **It monitors more football content than any person could.** Articles, press conferences, podcasts, coaching interviews, analysis — across leagues, languages, and cultures.
 Every hour, it pulls in new content and stores it as searchable embeddings.
 German tactical blogs, Portuguese analysis, press conferences where managers drop phrases weeks before anyone writes about the concept behind them.